Samsung Galaxy S24 vs OnePlus 12

 Who should buy each?

-Choose the OnePlus 12 if: you want faster charging at 80W, need a larger display for gaming, or seek a more affordable flagship experience.
+Choose the OnePlus 12 if: you need extensive battery life for long trips, want faster charging with 80W wired, or enjoy a larger display for media consumption.

 Conclusion